frenetic-lang/ocaml-tdk/README.md

 # tdk - The Decision Kit

-The decision kit is a collection of data structures that useful for representing functions, relations, and other combinatorial objects.
-All these data strctures are based on a generalization of binary decision diagrams.
+The Decision Kit is a collection of data structures are that useful for representing functions, relations, and other combinatorial objects.
+These data strctures are based on various generalizations of reduced ordered binary decision diagrams.

 [![Build Status](https://travis-ci.org/frenetic-lang/ocaml-tdk.png)](https://travis-ci.org/frenetic-lang/ocaml-tdk)